-Understand that if a storm strikes, you may be without power and water for some time.
+Understand that if a tornado strikes, you may be without power and water for some time.
 Stock up on canned goods, crackers, and other non-perishables like cereal (dry cereal like frosted flakes).
 Also stock up on water, have enough per person for a week.
 Know that each person consumes about one gallon of water per day.
 If you have special medications or pet needs, provide for that as well.

 - Call a water restoration company who can help you extract surface water.

 - Do not drink tap water until officials deem it safe.